Lololegeek/live-server-speed-edition/README.md

 Because traditional live servers can be slow or bloated.
 This edition focuses on **speed, simplicity, native integration, and multi-language support**.
 No config files.
 No clutter.
 Just fast results.
+This Live Server is faster and less bloated than traditional live servers.
+(Five Server, Live Server and more...)

 Experimental:
 - HTTPS support